Multimodal Transformer Distillation for Audio-Visual Synchronization: MTDVocaLiST

 \section{MTDVocaLiST}

 Inspired by MiniLM, we propose a multimodal Transformer distillation VocaLiST (MTDVocaLiST) model, as shown in Fig. \ref{fig:MTDVocaLiST}.
-The basic idea is to encourage the student model to learn multi-modal interaction behavior in cross-modal Transformers from the teacher model.
+The basic idea is to encourage the student model MTDVocaLiST to learn multi-modal interaction behavior from the teacher model VocaLiST in cross-modal Transformers.
+Prior to the distillation process, both MTDVocaLiST and VocaLiST will extract their respective Transformer behaviors, specifically Cross-Attention Distribution (CAD) and Value-Relation (VR).
+The loss function for training MTDVocaLiST incorporates the binary cross-entropy loss $\mathcal{L}_{BCE}$ and the Transformer behavior mimic losses (i.e., Equation (\ref{eq:TransBehaviorloss})).
+The Transformer behavior mimic losses, denoted as $\mathcal{L}_{CAD}$ and $\mathcal{L}_{VR}$, are designed to facilitate the student's learning from the teacher.
+During the distillation, VocaLiST is frozen, and we only train MTDVocaLiST.
 The teacher uses the public pre-trained model of VocaLiST\footnote{https://github.com/vskadandale/vocalist} for initialization.
-The student model is MTDVocaLiST.
 MTDVocaLiST has a similar architecture to VocaLiST, but its embedding dimension is reduced from 512 to 200.
 MTDVocaLiST and VocaLiST have the same number of layers.
 VocaLiST has 80.1 million parameters, while MDTVocaLiST has only 13.2 million parameters, reducing the size of the teacher model by 83.52\%.
-During the distillation, VocaLiST is frozen, and we only train MTDVocaLiST.
-The loss for training MTDVocaLiST consists of a binary cross entropy loss $\mathcal{L}_{BCE}$ and the Transformer behavior mimics losses.

-The Transformer behavior comprises cross-attention distribution $C\!A\!D$ and value-relation $V\!R$.
-The formula for $C\!A\!D$ is the same as original attention \cite{vaswani2017attention}, but we use scaled dot-product value to model the $V\!R$ instead of just the attention values, which has proven to be more effective \cite{wang2020minilm}.
-Similar to KD \cite{hinton2015distilling}, we also introduce a temperature factor $\tau$ to obtain potential cross-attention relationships between audio-visual features.
-The $C\!A\!D$ and $V\!R$ are formulated as follows:
+\textbf{Multimodal Transformer Behaviors.} In our framework, Transformer behavior encompasses CAD and VR.
+CAD measures the attention relationship between one modal (e.g., audio) with another modal (e.g., visual) in a multimodal task.
+VR conducts scaled dot product operations among features within the same modality to capture their correlations and dependencies.
+This enhances the model's understanding of relationships between different parts within the same modality.
+The formula for CAD is the same as original attention \cite{vaswani2017attention}, but we use scaled dot-product value to model the VR instead of just the attention values, which has proven to be more effective \cite{wang2020minilm}.
+The CAD and VR are formulated as follows:

 where queries $Q$, keys $K$, and values $V\!$ depend on the type of Transformer block. $d_q$ and $d_v$ represent the number of dimension of $Q$ and $V\!$.
-We denote the Transformer behavior $C\!A\!D_{t,l}$, $V\!R_{t,l}$ produced by the teacher's $l^{th}$ layer via equation (\ref{eq:TransBehavior}) and its corresponding student's the Transformer behavior are ${C\!A\!D}_{s,l}$, $V\!R_{s,l}$.
 We formulate the loss function of learning the Transformer behavior as follows: